Citizenship of the United States: Revocation of citizenship

 Citizenship can be revoked under certain circumstances.
-For instance, if held that a naturalized person has concealed material evidence, willfully misrepresented themselves, or engaged in subversive activities, then they may have their naturalization revoked.
+For instance, if naturalized persons are found to have concealed material evidence, willfully misrepresented themselves, or engaged in subversive activities, then they may have their naturalization revoked.

-A citizen does not lose United States citizenship when they perform such acts like seeking office in a foreign state.
+United States citizens do not lose citizenship when they perform such acts such as seeking office in a foreign state.
 However, the higher office and more important role a citizen holds in a foreign government, the more limited the exercise of consular rights of United States citizenship will be: "Serving as a foreign head of state/government or foreign minister may affect the level of immunity from United States jurisdiction that a dual national may be afforded.
 All such cases should be referred to the Office of the Assistant Legal Adviser for Consular Affairs".

-From September 22, 1922, to the passage of Nationality Act of 1940, a woman holding United States citizenship could lose it simply by marriage to an alien or certain aliens ineligible for citizenship.
+From September 22, 1922, to the passage of Nationality Act of 1940, a woman holding United States citizenship could lose it simply by marriage to an alien or to certain aliens ineligible for citizenship.